cockroachdb/docs/v1.0/multi-active-availability.md

 ## What is High Availability?

 High availability lets an application continue running even if a system hosting one of its services fails.
-This is achieved by replicating the application's services horizontally, i.e., replicating the service across many systems or systems.
+This is achieved by scaling the application's services horizontally, i.e., replicating the service across many machines or system.
 If any one of them fails, the others can simply step in and perform the same service.

-Before diving into the details of CockroachDB's multi-active availability, we'll review the two most common high availability designs: [Active-Passive](#active-passive) and [Active-Active](#active-active) systems.
+Before diving into the details of CockroachDB's Multi-Active Availability, we'll review the two most common high availability designs: [Active-Passive](#active-passive) and [Active-Active](#active-active) systems.

 ### Active-Passive